Introduction#

 Reinforcement Learning#

-In reinforcement learning, an agent sequentially interact with an unknown environment to obtain an interaction trajectory \(T\), or a batch thereof.
-Reinforcement learning then seeks to optimize the way the agent interacts with the environment through its actions \(a_{t}\) to maximize for a (cumulative) reward function to obtain an optimal strategy.
+In reinforcement learning, an agent sequentially interacts with an unknown environment to obtain an interaction trajectory \(T\), or a batch thereof.
+Reinforcement learning then seeks to optimize how the agent interacts with the environment through its actions \(a_{t}\) to maximize a (cumulative) reward function to obtain an optimal strategy.

 Polynomial Curve Fitting#